RobJames44035/forth4j/NOTES.md

 # Notes

-## Handling Literal Numbers in Forth-like language

-In our discussed approach to handle literal numbers in the Forth-like language, we concluded some steps:

-- Modifying the `Word` entity to include an optional `Integer stackValue` to represent literal numbers as special `Word`
-  s.
-It provides an advantage of fitting well within the existing infrastructure.

-- Creating a new `LITERAL` word with a generated name whenever a number is encountered during the compilation process.
-  It 'compiles' the number into the sequence of words that make up our newly defined word.

-- During the runtime, when this generated `LITERAL` word is encountered, its behavior is to push the literal number ( its `stackValue`) onto the data stack.

-- Ensuring that the `LITERAL` word cannot be invoked directly by the user as per Forth's compile-only behavior.

 ## Support for Double-precision Numbers in the Forth-like Language

 Incorporating double-precision number support in our implementation would most likely involve the following changes: